 The Shinto practices at Hakozaki Hachiman Shrine in Fukoaka, Kyushu have been interpreted as a combination of complex Chinese yinyang five phase principles and a Yayoi period female medium tradition (see the book ‘spirit tree‘ (2007)).
 This connection compelled me to visit the Shrine, along with many other fascinating places in Kyushu, the land of fire.
 Another Hachiman Shrine, this time in Kamakura, was designed according to the principles of fusui – a Japanese practice related to inyo gogyo setsu.

 Combinations of five colours are found in Shinto shrines in many forms, particularly in ribbons, flags and the chords on amulets.
 The colours represent the five phases and correlated attributes.
 To delve deeper into the philosophy and meaning of yinyang and the five phases, I asked Reverend Koichi Barrish (the senior priest at the Tsubaki Grand Shrine of America in Washington State) if there was an overarching philosophy in Shinto that incorporates inyo gogyo setsu.
 He answered that Shinto Kigaku is the source.
 Kigaku is a form of fortune telling of Japanese origin based on the 10 celestial stems (J. Jikkan), the 12 year zodiac cycle (J. Eto) and 9 star KI (J. Kyusei Kigaku).
 At the start of each year and each month Rev Barrish provides a Kyusei Kigaku forecast related to the state of ki (energy) and the law and flow of Nature.
+I am interested to learn how common these teaching are across Shinto in general.

 These selected examples of the influences of yinyang and the five phases on Shinto are intended as an enticing introduction.
 There is much more to learn, reflect on and share.
 The significant story of yinyang, the five phases and Buddhism in Japan will be forthcoming.
 It will complement my posts on the ‘five great’ Buddhist elements (mostly Shingon examples, here, here and here) and specifically on Zen Buddhism, here.
 In the interim, some material on Shugendo and martial arts should whet the appetite.